-- A. Tentative Parcel Map for Minor Land Division 141157 - B. Subdivision Findings for Approval of Permit 141157 - C. Conditions of Approval for Permit 141157 - D. Notice of Exemption from the California Environmental Quality Act - E. Location Map
+- A. Notice of Exemption from the California Environmental Quality Act - B. Findings for Permit 141157 - C. Conditions of Approval for Permit 141157 - D. Tentative Parcel Map and development plans for Minor Land Division 141157 - E. Assessors, Location, Zoning and General Plan Maps

-A complete copy of the staff report to the Planning Commission with Exhibits (for project background) is available via the Planning Department website at www.sccoplanning.com > Planning Commission > Agendas > Year 2015 > December > 12/9/2015 Agenda >- Item #7.
+A complete copy of the staff report to the Planning Commission with Exhibits (for project background) is available via the Planning Department website at www.sccoplanning.com > Planning Commission > Agendas > Year 2015 > December > 12/9/2015 Agenda >- Item 7.